Some signed graphs whose eigenvalues are main: Auxiliary Results

-We present several technical lemmas in this section.
 Lemma \ref{zero} and Lemma \ref{-1} provide a kind of switching to deal with the eigenvalue 0 and $-1$, respectively. \begin{lemma}(\cite[Lemma 3.2]{akb}) Let $G$ be a graph with vertex set $\{v_{1}, \cdots, v_{n}\}$ and $\{v_{1}, \cdots, v_{r}\}$ be a set of vertices with the same neighbors set.
 If we switch $G$ in vertices $v_{1}, \cdots, v_{t}$, for some $t$, $1\leq t\leq r-1$, then the resulting signed graph has at least $r-1$ independent main eigenvectors for the eigenvalue 0. \end{lemma} \begin{lemma} Let $G$ be a graph with vertex set $\{v_{1}, \cdots, v_{n}\}$ and $\{v_{1}, \cdots, v_{r}\}$ be a set of vertices with the same closed neighbors set.
 If we switch $G$ in vertices $v_{1}, \cdots, v_{t}$, for some $t$, $1\leq t\leq r-1$, then the resulting signed graph has at least $r-1$ independent main eigenvectors for the eigenvalue $-1$. \end{lemma} \begin{proof1} It may be checked the following $(r-1)$ vectors